cesarlgm/personal_web/content/teaching/_index.md

 </td>
 <td>
 <ul>
-  You can book your slot <a href="https://outlook.office365.com/owa/calendar/Meetingslots@uoe.onmicrosoft.com/bookings/s/3KyNCUZjfEqzUAkxt2X8IQ2">here</a>.
+  <br>You can book your slot <a href="https://outlook.office365.com/owa/calendar/Meetingslots@uoe.onmicrosoft.com/bookings/s/3KyNCUZjfEqzUAkxt2X8IQ2">here</a>.
 Regular slots are avaiable on:
   <li>Fridays 3:40 pm to 4:40 pm, </li>
   Unless stated otherwise, locations for the meetings will be announced by mail the day before the meeting.
 </ul>